 Although it’s primarily audio-based lessons, you can also test your knowledge with games like flashcards, quizzes, and gap-filling exercises.
 It tides you over in between lessons and helps with your reading and writing skills, rather than just focusing on speaking and listening, which is a common downfall of language learning audiobooks.

-4 More Book-Based Resources for Learning Swedish
+4 More Books for Learning Swedish

 There are a ton of other book-based resources that can help further your Swedish learning journey.
 From dictionaries to novels and short stories to word games, the world is your oyster.